eliabieri/wg_display/project_report.md

 The frontend is a web application that is written using the [Yew](https://yew.rs/) framework.

 The app crate contains the main application logic.
-It is subdevided into several modules, each of which is responsible for a specific task.
+It is subdivided into several modules, each of which is responsible for a specific task.
 The renderer module contains the logic responsible for rendering the display output.
 The server module contains the logic responsible for serving the configuration frontend and providing a REST API for accessing the system configuration.
 A third module, called shared, holds the configuration persistence logic, that is shared between the renderer and the server.

 Finally, there's the common crate.
-As it's name implies, it contains code that is shared between the frontend and the app crate.
+As its name implies, it contains code that is shared between the frontend and the app crate.
-It's main content are models (structs) that hold the configuration data and an enumeration that represents the individual widgets and their metadata.
+Its main content are models (structs) that hold the configuration data and an enumeration that represents the individual widgets and their metadata.

 The beauty of using Rust in both the front- and backend is that the same models can be used in both places.
 In case a model is changed, the compiler will ensure that all places where the model is used are updated accordingly.